-This is an abbreviated list of definitions for words or terms particularly relevant to this Approved Document.
+Amend 5 Oct 2011 This is an abbreviated list of definitions for words or terms particularly relevant to this Compliance Document.
 The definitions for any other italicised words may be found in the New Zealand Building Code Handbook.

-- Access route A continuous route that permits people and goods to move between the apron or construction edge of the building to spaces within a building, and between spaces within a building. - Accessible Having features to permit use by people with disabilities. - Accessible route An access route usable by people with disabilities.
+Access route A continuous route that permits people and goods to move between the apron or construction edge of the building to spaces within a building, and between spaces within a building.

+Accessible Having features to permit use by people with disabilities.

+Accessible route An access route usable by people with disabilities.
 It shall be a continuous route that can be negotiated unaided by a wheelchair user.
-The route shall extend from street boundary or car parking area to those spaces within the building required to be accessible to enable people with disabilities to carry out normal activities and processes within the building. - Accessible stairway A stairway having features for use by people with disabilities.
-Buildings required to be accessible shall have at least one accessible stairway leading off an accessible route whether or not a lift is provided. - Adequate Adequate to achieve the objectives of the building code. - Building has the meaning ascribed to it by the Building Act 1991. - Common ramp A ramp which is used, or intended to be used by the public whether as of right or not, and is not a service ramp or accessible ramp. - Common stairway A stairway which is used, or intended to be used, by the public whether as of right or not, and is not a private stairway, service stairway or accessible stairway. - Handrail A rail to provide support to, or assist with the movement of a person.
+The route shall extend from street boundary or car parking area to those spaces within the building required to be accessible to enable people with disabilities to carry out normal activities and processes within the building.

+Accessible stairway A stairway having features for use by people with disabilities.

+Buildings reduced to be accessible hall have at least on accessible stairwal leading of an accessible reduce whener on the alift is provided.

+Adequate Adequate to achieve the objectives of the building code.

+Amend 5 Oct 2011 Building has the meaning given to it by sections 8 and 9 of the Building Act 2004.

+Common ramp A ramp which is used, or intended to be used by the public whether as of right or not, and is not a service ramp or accessible ramp.

+Common stairway A stairway which is used, or intended to be used, by the public whether as of right or not, and is not a private stairway, service stairway or accessible stairway.

+Handrail A rail to provide support to, or assist with the movement of a person.

+Household unit

-- Household unit means any building or group of buildings, or part of any building or group of buildings, used or intended to be used solely or principally for residential purposes and occupied or intended to be occupied exclusively as the home or residence of not more than one household; but does not include a hostel or boardinghouse or other specialised accommodation. - Kerb ramp means a short ramp either cutting through a kerb or built up to the kerb. - Main private stairway A private stairway intended to provide access to and between frequently used spaces such as living areas, kitchens and garages, and includes all exterior private stairways. - Minor private stairway A private stairway not on a main thoroughfare, and intended to provide infrequent access to a single room which is not a living area or kitchen. - Nosing The rounded projecting edge of a stair tread. - People with disabilities means any person who suffers from physical or mental disability to such a degree that he or she is seriously limited in the extent to which he or she can engage in the activities, pursuits, and the processes of everyday life.
+- (a) means a building or group of buildings, or part of a building or group of buildings, that is- - (i) used, or intended to be used, only or mainly for residential purposes; and - (ii) occupied, or intended to be occupied, exclusively as the home or residence of not more than 1 household; but - (b) does not include a hostel, boarding house, or other specialised accommodation.

+Kerb ramp means a short ramp either cutting through a kerb or built up to the kerb.

+Main private stairway A private stairway intended to provide access to and between frequently used spaces such as living areas, kitchens and garages, and includes all exterior private stairways.

+Minorprise stairs of A private stairway not one ment broughfare, and intended to covid sinfracture that acress to a single room which is not a living area or kitchen.

+Nosing The rounded projecting edge of a stair tread.

+Person with a disability means a person who has an impairment or a combination of impairments that limits the extent to which the person can engage in the activities, pursuits, and processes of everyday life, including, without limitation, any of the following:

+- (a) a physical, sensory, neurological, or intellectual impairment: - (b) a mental illness.

-- Pitch line The line joining the leading edge or nosings (if any) of successive stair treads within a single flight of a stairway. - Private stairway A stairway used, or intended to be used, by the occupants of a single household unit. - Secondary private stairway A private stairway other than a main or minor private stairway, intended to provide access to another floor containing only bedrooms, bathroom or similar accommodation.
+Pitch line The line joining the leading edge or nosings (if any) of successive stair treads within a single flight of a stairway.

+Private stairway A stairway used, or intended to be used, by the occupants of a single household unit.